 If you want to generate more sales from your digital marketing, then you only have two options…

-However, driving more traffic is actually the hardest and often most expensive option of the two…
+However, driving more traffic is actually the hardest and often the most expensive option of the two…

 The second option is to increase your website sales conversion rates.
 By focusing on your conversion rates, you can actually double your sales with absolutely no additional investment in website traffic!